 Electroporation combined with CRISPR is a virus-free method to edit blood stem cells, and it has been validated in preclinical safety and toxicology studies performed after consultation with the FDA.

-UCLA physician-scientist Dr. Donald Kohn has developed gene therapies for several genetic blood disorders, including a He will lead the laboratory and clinical trial activities at UCLA and oversee all manufacturing of the CRISPR_SCD001 drug product for the clinical trial.
+UCLA physician-scientist Dr. Donald Kohn has developed gene therapies for several genetic blood disorders, including a cure for a form of severe combined immunodeficiency.
+He will lead the laboratory and clinical trial activities at UCLA and oversee all manufacturing of the CRISPR_SCD001 drug product for the clinical trial.
 Kohn is also leading another clinical trial of a gene therapy for sickle cell disease, which involves adding a new gene to patients’ blood stem cells to overcome the sickle cell mutation.

 “Gene therapy and gene editing allow each patient to serve as their own stem cell donor,” said Kohn, a distinguished professor of microbiology, immunology and molecular genetics at UCLA and a member of the UCLA Broad Stem Cell Research Center.
 “In theory, these approaches should be much safer than a transplant from another person and could become universally available because they eliminate the need to find the needle in a haystack that is a matched stem cell donor.”

 Fyodor Urnov, director of technology and translation of the Innovative Genomics Institute, will oversee the bioinformatics and genomics activities for the study at UC Berkeley.